Iborrareddy/Recon-Enhanced/README.md

 # 🛡️ Recon‑Enhanced

-A **professional‑grade reconnaissance automation framework** that basically works like a mini recon engine for any target domain.
+A **Professional‑Grade Reconnaissance Automation Framework** that basically works like a mini recon engine for any target domain.
 Built for cybersecurity researchers, Blue/Red team beginners, and OSINT lovers who want faster recon without doing everything manually.

 ---